5 things everyone should know about suing someone

 4. You are not entitled to a civil lawyer.
 The court will not appoint one.

 Criminal defendants who may be sentenced to time in jail or prison have a constitutional right to an attorney.
-The court will appoint these criminal defendants a lawyer through the public defender’s office.
+Therefore, the court will appoint these criminal defendants a lawyer through the public defender’s office.
 Public defenders are not working for free.
-They are being paid by the government.
+To the contrary, they are being paid by the government.

-There is no constitutional right to a lawyer in a civil case.
+Unfortunately, there is no constitutional right to a lawyer in a civil case.
 I have seen many, many people ask a judge to appoint a lawyer.
-I have never seen a judge do it in a civil case.
+However, I have never seen a judge do it in a civil case.

 5. Family law almost always needs to stay in family court.

-Divorce, child custody, and child support cases are long, drawn out proceedings that can last until the youngest child turns 18, or even longer if the child needs continued care or child support is in arrearages.
-There are bound to be hurt feelings, and the litigants who feel like they are being treated unfairly.
+Divorce, child custody, and child support cases are long, drawn out proceedings that can last until the youngest child turns 18.
+It could be even longer if the child needs continued care or child support is in arrearages.
+Obviously, there are bound to be hurt feelings, and the litigants who feel like they are being treated unfairly.